AschPlatform/asch-docs/sdk_api/en.md

 Beside the already existing validators [amount](#811-amount-datatype), [string](#812-string-datatype) and [array](#813-array-datatype) is it also possible to register a custom validator:

-Create a new directory `lib` in your Dapp:
+Create a new directory `lib/` in your Dapp:

 ```bash
 mkdir lib